Xbox2020/BIBA-Patients-Services-Dashboard-Delirium-and-Dementia-in-a-Hospital-Management-Environment./README.md

-  (b) 👨‍🏫👩🏼‍🏫👨‍🎓It teaches how to build reports in a story-telling way (industry sort requirement and a skill-Advantage for Analysts)around patient encounter, clinical staff management and procedures, led by data to provide KPI and operational performance reports, and to uncover deeper insights from the dataset that answer key questions required by stakeholders.
+  (b) 👨‍🏫👩🏼‍🏫👨‍🎓It teaches how to build reports in a story-telling way (ian ndustry sort requirement and a skill-Advantage for Analysts) around patient encounter, clinical staff management and procedures, led by data to provide KPI and operational performance reports, and to uncover deeper insights from the dataset that answer key questions required by stakeholders.
-     - Attributes from encounters and procedures, including encounter class, encounter description, procedure description, and procedure reasons.
+   - learn about Attributes from encounters and procedures, including encounter class, encounter description, procedure description, and procedure reasons.
+   - Learn tricks that make your skills pop-out!

   (c) 🛡️👩🏻‍🎓🧑‍💻🙋‍♀️ Structured to Prepare users for the PL300 Exam Certification (as it answers most competencies and exam topics)
    - Identifies key metrics and attributes for each analysis section
-   - Key demographics such as Gender, Age, Age Group, Race, and Marital, Status
+   - Dax related to Key demographics such as Gender, Age, Age Group, Race, and Marital, Status
    - General metrics for encounters and procedures. including counts, costs, rates, Length of Stay (LOS), and averages.
    - Special metrics for analyzing readmissions and mortalities, including the admission range, dates between the current visit and previous discharge, and dates between death and each admission.
    - Visualisations that are easy to understand, use and replicate the Exam Scenarios, use and standards.
-   - Deals with Data Safety, PII and Confidentiality Modeling for multi-user business cases.
+   - Deals with Data Safety, PII, publishing  and Confidentiality Modeling for multi-user business cases.

 ### Dashboard Youtube Video Preview Link : https://app.powerbi.com/groups/me/reports/384d017e-e935-44dc-9e7d-1626c1a36de1/ReportSection